Japanese-American-German Frontiers of Science Symposia Program

-The purpose of this program is to bring together outstanding young scholars and scientists from all disciplines within the natural sciences from Germany and the United States.
+The purpose of this program is to bring together outstanding young scholars and scientists from all disciplines within the natural sciences from Germany, the United States and Japan.

 The symposia challenge them to rethink the boundaries of their disciplines.
 Together, they strive to reach new frontiers of understanding as they discuss recent advances, cutting edge research and budding opportunities.